dgrtwo/dgrtwo.github.com/about/index.md

 comments: false
 ---

-I am a fifth-year PhD student in the [Storey Lab](http://www.genomine.org/) within the [Quantitative and Computational Biology](http://www.princeton.edu/qcbgrad/) program at Princeton University.
-My interests include bioinformatics (especially genomics), statistics, data analysis, education, and programming in R and Python.
+I am a Data Scientist at [Stack Exchange](http://stackexchange.com/) (the host of popular Q&A networks such as [Stack Overflow](http://stackoverflow.com/)).
+In May 2015 I received my PhD in [Quantitative and Computational Biology](http://www.princeton.edu/qcbgrad/) from Princeton University, where I worked with Professor [John Storey](http://www.genomine.org/).
+My interests include statistics, data analysis, genomics, education, and programming in R and Python.

 Software
 ============